About the Drug Research Academy

 - Jette Sandholm Kastrup - Deputy Head of Department for research, Department of Drug Design and Pharmacology

 - Martin Malmsten - Deputy Head of Department for research, Department of Pharmacy

 Consultants are the representatives in the SUND PhD Study Board from pharmaceutical sciences:

 - Professor Dan Stærk, Department of Drug Design and Pharmacology

-DRA is part of PCAP, the PhD Career Programme, a training network comprising PhD students from 3 Graduate Programmes at the Faculty of Health and Medical Sciences, University of Copenhagen.
+From 2014 to 2019, DRA was part of PCAP, the PhD Career Programme, a training network comprising PhD students from three Graduate Programmes at the Faculty of Health and Medical Sciences, University of Copenhagen.

 DRA is also part of ULLA, a European University Consortium for Pharmaceutical Sciences, which is an international network with an aim to enhance collaboration within education and research within the pharmaceutical sciences between the European universities.

 See more details about DRA's collaboration with ULLA or visit ULLA website